Alli1223/Desktop_game/README.md

 ##Week Two

 We had a problem understanding pointers, so we avoided using them.
 We will overcome this by attempting to use smart pointers in the future.

+##Week Three
+After researching shared pointers we refactored the grid class to use shared pointers of cells.

+##Week Four

+We discoverd an issue where the grid class was creating nullptrs instead of cells and managed to fix the issue.

+Had an issue with merge conflicts but managed to resolve it use tortoise git.